Adhya715/ML-Project-1/README.md

 # Bangalore Home Price Prediction 🏠

 This project is a full-stack Machine Learning application that predicts real estate prices in Bangalore.
 It features a modern web UI, a Python Flask backend, and a Linear Regression model trained on real-world data.
+This model uses historical data.
+While the current market has seen massive appreciation since then, this project was a fantastic deep dive into building an end-to-end ML pipeline.

 ---